atuinsh/atuin/docs/server.md

 ### port

-The post the atuin server should listen on.
+The port the atuin server should listen on.

 Defaults to `8888`.